 Isn’t it annoying to open the tin of formula, measure the water, measure the formula and shake the bottle every time?
-What if you could prepare a big jar of formula in the morning, and pour it in your baby’s bottle throughout the day?
+What if you could prepare a big jar of formula in the morning, and pour it in your baby’s bottle throughout the day and night?

 Well, a formula mixer does just that!
 Do it in the morning and forget about it till the next day.
 Just remember that pre-mixed formula that’s stored in the fridge is only good for 24 hours, after which you have to discard it.

 Don’t leave the formula at room temperature: that only lasts for a couple of hours before you should be throwing it away.

 I so wish I knew about this one when I had my daughter who was bottle-fed!
 A Formula Dispenser Machine / Formula Maker is an amazing gadget that will automatically mix and dispense the formula for you at the press of a button.